-Families can deposit funds online to their student's school meal account electronically at https://family.titank12.com.
+Families can deposit funds online to their student's school meal account electronically at lingconnect.com.
 Once registered with the Titan Family Portal, parents/guardians can manage their student's meal accounts, make online payments, and apply for free/reduced school meals.